 The School will make it easy for pupils to report bullying so that they are assured that they will be listened to and incidents acted on.
-Pupils should feel that they can report bullying which may have occurred outside School, including cyberbullying.
+Pupils should feel that they can report bullying which may have occured outside School, including online bullying.

-The School aims to create a safe environment where pupils can openly discuss the cause of their bullying, without fear of further bullying or discrimination.
+The School aims to create a safe environment where pupils can openly discuss the cause of theirbullying, without fear of further bullying or discrimination.